crashappsec/cap10/README.md

 system.
 We really develop only on Linux and Mac, so there's more than a non-zero chance that *BSD or WSL won't work at this point...

-But all you need to do to build the `cap10` binary is run from the root of the repo:
+But all you should need to do to build the `cap10` binary is run from the root of the repo:

 ```
 nimble build